 - Admitting to abuse or subtle hints at abuse (Connect Family & Sexual Abuse Network, n.d.).

-- Asking if violence or abuse is part of their life – they may say yes or no, but the more times a person is asked, the more opportunities that person has to disclose when they are ready.
+- Asking if violence or abuse is part of their life – they may say yes or no, but the more times a person is asked, the more chances that person has to disclose when they are ready.

 - Talking about your observations and saying that these are sometimes indicators of abuse.